Property Investment Suburbs In America

 You will get a larger property for the same price as you would get in the city.

-In the suburbs, the average cost to build a new 2,000 square foot home comes in at $289,952, which places the cost at $150 per square foot.
+In the suburbs, the average cost to build a new 2,000 square foot home comes at $289,952, which places the price at $150 per square foot.

 What Are The Pros And Cons Of Property Investment Suburbs In America?

 Buying an investment property in the suburbs is an excellent choice for the right investor.

 You may be more likely to find long-term tenants who will enjoy living in the same home for a more extended period.

 The tenants are mostly families and with school-going children, they tend to stay put.